 Often with some mates you may have never pushed the boundary with deeper discussions and chats, and there’s a chance it could get a bit emotional.
 And while this is awesome, be prepared for that.

 Now I’m not saying you have to be a counsellor, but just envisage yourself in the situation and be prepared to comfort said friend or family if needed.
-Nothing worse than when someone pours their guts out to you and you’re not too sure what do to do.
-Give them a hug, pat on the back, console them – just be there and present for them.
+There is nothing worse than when someone pours their guts out to you, and you’re not too sure what do to do.
+Give them a hug, pat on the back, console them – just be there and aware.
+It’ll probably break some new ground in your relationship, too.

 #3 There Is Nothing Wrong With More Help